 It was a hard one to top,but I've had a combination of good ones and bad since.
 One date I went on in Beirut included going to Spaghetteria Italiana in Ain El Mreisseh, and then getting drinks at De Prague in Hamra.
 Another, I was on what I thought was a second date, but was informed about halfway through it that she had a boyfriend (that sucked).
 Yet, at other times, I had experiences that were the complete opposite of "thought it was a date, but turned out not to be."
 Once, I was meeting up with a new female friend, and we had no idea what to do.
 We ended up at a Barnes and Noble bookstore, got coffee, and then ended up spending a couple hours just sharing books with each other (especially intimate when we shared our favorite children's books).
 After we got dinner, and I could only think "...was this a date!?"
 Based on my criteria, I'd say no because attraction wasn't assumed--as far as we knew, we were just friends.

-Although I wanted to do it in this post (it's getting long), something I will do in a part 3 of this series is go further in-depth of the "rules" of dating in Lebanon (per the results of my thesis), and also give some suggestions for good date spots in Louisville and Lebanon (sorry Bangalore, I just don't know you well enough yet to say).
+Although I wanted to do it in this post and because it's already pretty long, something I will do in the third part of this series is go further in-depth of the "rules" of dating in Lebanon (per the results of my thesis), and also give some suggestions for good date spots in Louisville and Lebanon (sorry Bangalore, I just don't know you well enough yet to say).

 |But play your cards right India, keep feeding my dosas, and we could totally be FWB.|

 I'll close this post by asking you: tell me about a time you’ve been on a date, or thought it was a date, or maybe it was a date, and tell me what you feel on a date.
 What do YOU think are the primary components of a date?
 Tell me your stories!
-And please laugh at my 18-year old self (he's learned a lot since then haha).
+And please laugh at my 18-year old self (he's learned A LOT since then!).

 Until part three, spread the love!

 P.S.
-These are actually 100% true stories.
+These are 100% true stories.
 No embellishment or exaggeration.
-I was really that awkward/sweet/naive haha.
+I was really that awkward/sweet/naive.